 I was a victim of the black exploitation movies in the 60s.

-My role models, uh, the role models that I had were superfly and the Mac and all of these guys, and they were all drug dealers, and they had the big lifestyle, and we would look at that and say, ooh, that's what I want.
+My role models, the role models that I had were Superfly and the Mac and all of these guys, and they were all drug dealers, and they had the big car lifestyle.

-And and you see, this is my way to get quick money, and I can live this lifestyle and and and and have these same things that they have, the easiest way to do it, the shortcut to this is this is our family.
+So, when the role models that are placed before the black community are those of those elements, and you see, this is my way to get quick money and I can live this lifestyle and have these same things that they have.

-Uh we bring in Pastor uh Charles C. Adams.
+We bring in Pastor Charles C. Adams.

-I don't want to I don't want to report Monday that there was one shooting in Chicago.
+I don't want to report Monday that there was one shooting in Chicago.

 I want the people in Chicago and the people of Philadelphia to be safe.

-Um we saw two percent of the people taunting and throwing crap at the cops the other day, pelting them with stuff, and the cops are in the middle of a a shootout where six of them got shot.
+We saw 2% of the people taunting and throwing crap at the cops the other day, pelting them with stuff.

-Well, why is that happening?
+Why is that happening?

-Well, immediately we need an assault weapons ban in this country.
+Well, immediately, we need an assault weapons ban in this country.

 There's no reason why somebody should be running around with an AR-15.